2.1 Identifying Information

 For which of the following programs is this Functional Screen being completed?
-(Check all that apply at this time)
+(Check all that apply at this time.)

 - Comprehensive Community Service

-- Mental Health Wrap Around
+- Mental Health Wraparound

 County/Tribe of Residence and County/Tribe of Responsibility

-Current Residence of the Child:
+Current Residence of the Child

 If a child is living in a kinship care arrangement, select “with other unpaid family members.”

-Number of residents (# of beds) certified for?
+Number of residents (# of certified beds)

 This is a required field once the child is 16 years of age.
 It is not necessary to know the family’s specific choice when the child reaches 18 years of age, since the intent of the question is whether or not they are considering the issues involved as their child becomes an adult.